-Once you have chosen the 8"x10" photo you will be using, you will need to get it printed at a professional reproduction lab, such as www.reproductions.com.
-There, your digital proof can be printed into hard copies.
+Once you have chosen the 8"x10" photo you will be using, it is your job as an actor to always have copies of it available.
+It's fastest to take it to a reproduction lab, such as www.reproductions.com.
+There, a digital image is created from your headshot.
+That image allows you to print as many copies as you need and want to pay for.
 Young actors usually begin with 50-100 copies; actors 18 and older should print 250-500 copies.

 Your headshot should be reproduced using a high-resolution file and should be printed on high quality photo paper.
-Reproduction labs may offer a variety of paper weights and gloss levels, but a good rule of thumb is to get heavy photo paper in a semimatte (may also be called a semi-gloss depending on the lab).
-Most reproduction labs will give you the option of adding a border or your name to the headshot.
+Reproduction labs may offer a variety of paper weights and gloss levels, but a good rule of thumb is to get standard weight photo paper in a semi-matte (may also be called a semi-gloss depending on the lab).
+Most reproduction labs accept either a hard copy or an e-mailed digital file, and will give you the option of adding a border or your name to the headshot.
 They will often provide retouching services or enlarge smaller photos to 8"x10" for you for an extra charge.